f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/134.png

-In the "policy" section notice the protection settings, as well as options for diferent attack types.
+In the "policy" section notice the protection settings, as well as options for different attack types.

 .. figure:: _figures/135.png

-More detailed information on attack types can be found in the Section 5 below.
+More detailed information on attack types can be found in Section 5 below.

 4. Review the JSON via Postman
 *******************************